Fix OpenClaw Discord Errors: Intents, Permissions, and Silent Bots

 DiscordAPIError: Missing Permissions

-Check channel permissions
+Check channel permissions first

 Right-click the channel where the bot should respond and select "Edit Channel".
 Go to the "Permissions" tab.